-Many people say that visiting with the dog simply brightens their day, while others may be struggling and looking for someone who will listen without judgment and gain more meaning from the experience.
-Together with Blue’s handler, this fosters a welcoming, supportive environment that can provide a low intensity, yet effective strategy to cope with mental health problems or other stresses.
+Many people say that visiting with the dogs simply brightens their day, while others may be struggling and looking for someone who will listen without judgment and gain more meaning from the experience.
+Tangible results are also seen in levels of confidence, social interactions, connectedness, and general satisfaction at Carleton University.
 More often than not, a student that opens up about an ongoing issue will be effectively referred to another appropriate resource, due to the trust and bond that is formed over the connection with the animal.
-Tangible results are also seen in levels of confidence, social interactions and general satisfaction at Carleton University.
+All of the handlers are Carleton Staff and Faculty members, who have received a base level of mental health training.